stevenbenner/stevenbenner.com/src/content/posts/2010-03-07-custom-link-click-tracking-using-omniture.md

 Now that we have a basic structure that we can use, all that we need to build is the anchor search statements, tracking variable and event attachments.

 This needs to be custom built for your specific needs.
 The application, URL structure and tracking needs are all critical parts of this equation.
 If you are using [friendly URLs](/2010/02/friendly-urls-in-an-asp-net-app/) and need to parse data from them then you will may have to deconstruct the URI to grab the specific data that you want to track in prop codes.
 If you need data from somewhere else on the page you will have to figure out out to grab it.
-Etcetera.
+Et cetera.

 I’ll provide you with an example based on our previous examples.
 In this case we are tracking clicks in an online store application.
 We are using standard query string parameters in our URLs and do not need any other special data.